Cape Verde holidays on a budget: the 2026 cost guide

 TUI operates charter flights to Sal and Boa Vista from a wide range of UK airports including Gatwick, Manchester, Birmingham, Bristol, and East Midlands.
 TUI is often the cheapest option when booked as part of a package, as the charter seat cost is bundled into the total holiday price.

-easyJet flies to Sal from Gatwick, Bristol, and Manchester.
-Return prices start around £250-£350 in the off-peak period and rise to £400-£600 in peak months. easyJet is a good option if you want to book your own accommodation separately rather than using a package.
+easyJet Holidays flies to Sal from Gatwick, Bristol, and Manchester.
+Return prices start around £250-350 in the off-peak period and rise to £400-600 in peak months. easyJet Holidays is a good option if you want flights and accommodation in one booking without using a traditional package operator.

-Jet2 flies to Sal from Manchester, Leeds Bradford, East Midlands, Edinburgh, and other regional airports, and also offers packages with accommodation.
-Their holiday deals are competitive and worth checking alongside standalone booking.
+Jet2 Holidays flies to Sal from Manchester, Leeds Bradford, East Midlands, Edinburgh, and other regional airports.
+Their packages are competitive and worth checking alongside standalone booking.
+For the latest Cape Verde package deals, see the Flight Tribe deals board.

 Where to stay in Cape Verde on a budget